scarnecchia/synpuf-utilities/readme.md

 *  This package is based off a Sentinel level 2 request that used Propensity Score Matching to assess the risk of angioedema among new angiotensin-converting enzyme (ACE) inhibitor users compared to beta blocker users.
 *  The results of this demonstration package run on two combined SynPUFs datasets can be found on the [<b>Sentinel website</b>](https://www.sentinelinitiative.org/sentinel/surveillance-tools/software-toolkits/Medicare-SynPUFs-in-SCDM).

-If you would like to parameterize your own CIDA package, navigate to the most recent version of [<b>CIDA</b>](https://dev.sentinelsystem.org/projects/AD/repos/qrp/browse) and [<b>the Routine Querying System Tools documentation</b>](https://dev.sentinelsystem.org/projects/SENTINEL/repos/sentinel-routine-querying-tool-documentation/browse).
+If you would like to parameterize your own CIDA package, navigate to the most recent version of [<b>CIDA</b>](https://dev.sentinelsystem.org/projects/AD/repos/qrp/browse) and the [<b> Routine Querying System Tools documentation</b>](https://dev.sentinelsystem.org/projects/SENTINEL/repos/sentinel-routine-querying-tool-documentation/browse).

 ### Quick Links
 *  [SynPUFs SAS Datasets](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_sas_datasets/browse)